 Taking full advantage of deals and coupons

 My supermarket, King Soopers, which is part of the Kroger family of stores, has all kinds of deals going on that change every week.
 And I can stack those sales and deals with any manufacturer’s coupons I might have.
 They make it so easy.

 While stores now offer both delivery and pickup options, I opt for pickup.
-If my order is more than $35 total, the pickup fee gets waived.
+If my order is more than $35 total, the pickup fee is waived.
 Part of the online checkout process includes making an appointment for the day and time I want to pick up my order.
-At the appointed time, I pull into one of the special parking spaces reserved just for Pickup and either call the phone number on the sign to let them know I have arrived.
+At the appointed time, I pull into one of the special parking spaces reserved just for Pickup and either call the phone number on the sign or use the app to let them know I have arrived.

 Walmart and Kroger* are national chains offering online grocery shopping.
 Both offer either pickup, where you have an appointed time to pick up your order, or home delivery.
 During checkout, customers choose a designated store to visit and select a timeslot to pick up their orders.

 Delivery fees vary, so check carefully before you opt for home delivery.
-Tipping the delivery drive is customary, so make sure you add this in as part of your overall delivery expense.
+Tipping the delivery driver is customary, so make sure you add this in as part of your overall delivery expense.

 I have opted for online home delivery only one time, which was at Costco.
 One year during Christmas holidays, I was especially slammed for time with a big event breathing down my neck.
 This is how it works at my local Costco: I placed my order online (food items only; I couldn’t put a 72-inch TV into my cart) then Costco summoned Inst-Cart to send a shopper to fetch my items with a promise of a 2-hour delivery.

 This shopper texted me as she arrived at the store, even making me aware that one of my items was not available and offering a reasonable substitute.
 Once she had checked out she texted again that she was on her way with an estimated time of arrival.